imashwani/lectureNotesScrapper/README.md

 But still if you need some of it offline, you can have the images; just don't go crazy over it

-# How to use the script
+# How to use the script?

 must have python installed on system and install following libs if not present by entering the following command in cmd/ terminal: